 Follow Me, pib: How Our Robot Learned To See

 There was one more new feature we had set our minds to getting done before the Maker Faire Hannover and it got finished just in time: pib can now scan faces and follow them with its head as they are walking by.

 When pib sees a face, the face is centered which is made visual by setting a green frame around the face. pib’s head then follows the movement of said face and when it leaves pib’s field of vision, the robot’s head will stay in the position it was in when it last saw the face.

 Being able to present its new feature for the first time at the Maker Faire Hannover this year, pib may have gotten a little too excited about it and tried to scan ALL the faces in its range which left pib looking a little overwhelmed at times 😊 All in all, the fair was a great success for us though and we are happy that we could show all these new features there and in our last pib.Lab!

-What we want to move forward with now is the kinematic model of our new shoulder concept.
+What we want to move forward with now is the kinetic model.
 In our pib.Lab last week, we asked around in our community who would like to help with this and are happy to have found a handful of volunteers.
 Are you interested in this topic as well?
 We would love for you to join us in the progress!
 Feel free to reach out in our forum and let us know what ideas you have.

 Other than that, we are now starting to work on artificial skin for pib, which will allow pib to feel the touch of a hand or the touch of its own hand against a surface.
 This will let the robot know how hard the object it is touching is, therefore making it possible for pib to do things such as grabbing a glass without gripping it so hard it breaks.